In Memoriam: 1940s

 Notices sorted by graduation date

-Anne Harvey Loving Lawler (Nurs ’45) of Luray, Virginia, died Nov.
+Anne Harvey Loving Lawler (Nurs class of ’45) of Luray, Virginia, died Nov.
 6, 2018.
 After earning her degree, she became a head nurse at UVA.
 In 1949, she married Robert Lawler and moved to Luray, where she became superintendent of nursing at Page Memorial Hospital.
 In the late 1950s, she transitioned to private duty nursing and was home with their children.
-Survivors include her daughter, Anne Lawler O’Connell (Nurs ’73).
+Survivors include her daughter, Anne Lawler O’Connell (Nurs class of ’73).

-Carolyn “Candy” Alice McDowell (Grad ’48) of Alexandria, Virginia, died Oct.
+Carolyn “Candy” Alice McDowell (Grad class of ’48) of Alexandria, Virginia, died Oct.
 3, 2018.
 She earned her bachelor’s degree in psychology from the University of Texas in 1946 and married her husband, Charles, a year later.
 She did graduate studies in educational psychology at UVA while Charles was in law school.
 After Charles reentered active military service, the family spent the next 29 years moving around the world and lived in such places as San Francisco, Honolulu, London and Yokohama, Japan, before settling in Alexandria in 1976.
 Ms. McDowell enjoyed many hobbies such as swimming, square dancing, bridge, bingo, brass rubbing, stained glass and furniture refinishing.
 She was known for her sense of humor and would frequently break into song—often show tunes or popular songs from her youth and occasionally a drinking song from college.
 Survivors include two daughters, two grandchildren and four great-grandchildren.

 J. Warren Stephens (Col ’49, Law ’51 L/M) of Newport News, Virginia, died Dec.
 1, 2018.
 He served in the U.S. Army field artillery during World War II.
 At UVA, he was a member of Pi Kappa Alpha fraternity and lived on the Lawn.
 After earning his law degree, he practiced until 1977, when he was appointed as a circuit court judge, in which capacity he served the commonwealth for 36 years.
 In addition to other professional and community involvement, Judge Stephens served at St. Andrew’s Episcopal Church and was a former vice chancellor of the Episcopal Diocese of Southern Virginia.
-Survivors include his wife, Mary Montague Jones Stephens; two sons, Peter W. Stephens (Col ’79) and E. Ford Stephens (Col ’83, Law ’86 L/M); daughter Mary Graham “Molly” Anderson (Col ’81, Law ’84 L/M); and eight grandchildren, including Mary Montague “Montie” Anderson (Col ’13) and Charles W. Stephens (Col ’16).
+Survivors include his wife, Mary Montague Jones Stephens; two sons, Peter W. Stephens (Col class of ’79) and E. Ford Stephens (Col ’83, Law ’86 L/M); daughter Mary Graham “Molly” Anderson (Col ’81, Law ’84 L/M); and eight grandchildren, including Mary Montague “Montie” Anderson (Col class of ’13) and Charles W. Stephens (Col class of ’16).